GoogleChrome/web-vitals-extension/README.md

 **How should I interpret the metrics numbers reported by this tool?**

 This extension reports metrics for your desktop or laptop machine.
-In many cases your hardware will be significantly faster than that of your median mobile user.
-For this reason, it is strongly recommended that you test using tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse/) and on real mobile hardware to ensure all your users there have a positive experience.
+In many cases this hardware will be significantly faster than that of the median mobile phone your users may have.
+For this reason, it is strongly recommended that you test using tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse/) and on real mobile hardware (e.g via [WebPageTest](https://webpagetest.org/easy)) to ensure all your users there have a positive experience.

 ## License